chsxf/CiderCSSKit/README.md

 Even if the ultimate goal is to support all syntax features, there is a long road ahead.
 Below is a list of short-term planned improvements:

-- [ ] Implement ways to extend the capaibilities of the parser, with a specific model for custom validation and functions
+- [X] ~~Implement ways to extend the capaibilities of the parser, with a specific model for custom validation and functions~~
+- [ ] Provides basic validation configurations for most common attributes, functions and keywords

 # 📦 Installation with Swift Package Manager